xiaket/xiaket.github.io/_posts/2019-03-11-apue-python-golang.md

 print(type_counter)
 </code></pre>

-You'll have to run it as `sudo ./ftw.py` and you could be asked confirmation on giving your terminal access to Contact/Photo etc. The result on my mac is:
+You'll have to run it as `sudo ./ftw.py` and you could be asked for confirmation on giving your terminal access to Contact/Photo etc. The result on my mac is:

 File type | Count | Percentage
 --------- | ----- | ----------